davidjr82/laradock-utils/README.md

 php generator.php --host=mysite.local --path=public --company=MYCOMPANY --country=ES
 ```

+Add the ssl cert that it is in laradock-myproject\nginx\sites\mysite.local.conf as ca in your browser to make https works
-then exit docker and restart it
+Exit docker and restart it

 ## Remove a site